-As shown in the attached Figure 1, Phase 1A is located within Area A, Phase 1C is located within Area B, and Phase 2 is located within Area D.
+As shown in the attached Figure 1, Phases 1A and 1B are located within Area A, Phase 1C and Phase 2 are located within Area D, and Phase 4 is located within Area C.

-The total lagged depletions for the Parsons Mine site were determined to be 62.31 acre-feet for this plan period.
+The total lagged depletions for the Parsons Mine site were determined to be 68.67 acre-feet for this plan period.
 This amount includes lagged depletions resulting from past consumptive use at the site that are projected to impact the river during this plan period.
-A monthly breakdown of lagged depletions, both by area and in total, is shown in the attached Table 1.
+A monthly breakdown of total lagged depletions is shown in the attached Table 1.